Latest COVID-19 Situation in Brunei Darussalam

-No new COVID-19 cases recorded and two active cases are still being treated at the National Isolation Centre.
-The Ministry of Health in its Press Release stated that total COVID-19 cases remaining at 144.
+The Ministry of Health in its Press Release on the latest update on the COVID-19 situation in Brunei Darussalam stated that three active cases are still being treated at the National Isolation Centre and total COVID-19 cases remain at 145.
 Meanwhile recovered cases remain at 139.

-455 people are currently undergoing Mandatory Self-Isolation.
-Since March 2020, the number of people who have completed it is 4,988.
+462 individuals are currently undergoing mandatory self-isolation.
+Since March 2020, the number of people who have completed Mandatory Self Isolation is 5,239.

-284 samples have been tested for the SARS COV-2 virus in the past 24 hours, bringing the total number of lab tests conducted since January 2020 to 51,741.
+In the past 24 hours, a total of 112 samples have been tested for the SARS-CoV-2 virus that brings the total number of laboratory tests conducted since January 2020 to 53,147.

 Source: Radio Television Brunei